ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/storage/customizing-raven-data-files-locations.markdown

     "Storage.OnDirectoryInitialize.Exec.Arguments" :"c:\\scripts\\script.ps1 c:\\scripts\\outFile.txt"
 }
 {CODE-BLOCK/}

-When launching RavenDB server, creating `Northwind` database with the Northwind sample data,
-the script is invoked per each directory that RavenDB creates.
+When launching the server and creating the Northwind database with the Northwind sample data, the script is invoked every time a directory is created.
-Following the example above, the content of outFile.txt will be:
+Each line in _outFile.txt_ shows the values passed to the script when it was called.

 {CODE-BLOCK:plain}
 {